 The mid-year cuts total $1 billion.
 The governor used this opportunity to tout his plan to tax the rich and raise the sales tax by half-percent to avoid deeper cuts.
 Voters will get a say next November.

-california budget, budget cuts, jerry brown, politics, nannette miranda
+california budget crisis, jerry brown, budget cuts, politics, nannette miranda

 - San Leandro police search for missing 10-year-old boy 23 min ago

 - Mold forces firefighters to evacuate TI firehouse